 Meeting Room Policy and Form

-If the Library's meeting rooms are not available during your desired meeting time, or your needs do not fit within the Library Meeting Room Reservation Policy, please see our list of Meeting Room Space in Moab.
+If the library's space is not available during your desired meeting time, or your needs do not fit within the Library Meeting Room Reservation Policy, please see our list of Meeting Room Space in Moab.

 Meeting Room Reservation Policy